DimaGolomozy/dimagolomozy.github.io/_posts/2018-11-18-asg-with-multi-instance-types.markdown

 | **Notifications**           |                  V                 |         X         |

 Lots of [Lambda][aws-lambda] functions were necessary for Spot Fleet to handle some basic things; Updates, Health Check from ELB, Adding Target Group, etc...
-Now, one can move his Spot Fleet to Auto Scaling Group and enjoy better integration with all of the features above.
+Now, one can move his Spot Fleet to Auto Scaling Group and enjoy better integration with all the features above.

 Enjoy scaling...